proximax-storage/xpx-dfms-devportal-docs/docs/roles/executor.md

 Technically there are following steps:

 1. An [owner](owner.md) deploys [SC](../built_in_features/supercontract/overview.md).
-2. Any node that is interested in the [SC](../built_in_features/supercontract/overview.md) function execution publishes to Blockchain the execute transaction.
+2. Any DFMS user that is interested in the [SC](../built_in_features/supercontract/overview.md) function execution publishes to Blockchain the `execute transaction`.
 3. [Executors](executor.md) get this transaction and automatically start the [SC](../built_in_features/supercontract/overview.md) execution.
 4. When the function is finished all [Drive](../built_in_features/drive/overview.md) participants sign the execution result.